 Recording your own diet can help you reflect on the complexity involved in dietary assessment.

-Have a look at the poor diet history (left) and thorough diet history (right) examples.
+Have a look at the poor diet history and thorough diet history examples below.
 How do these compare with your own diet history?
 What important information is missing in your food record?
 Did you remember supplements, alcohol, condiments and discretionary items?

 Now let's think about how to assess diet in a consultation.
 Please watch the following short video: